Ulithi: Postwar

 The LORAN (long-range navigation) station established on Potangeras during the naval occupation on the island continued to be operated by the United States Coast Guard post-war.
 The station was moved from Potangeras to Falalop Island in 1952.
 According to an August 1950 "HQ Party Inspection" memo, the move was predicated on the distance between Falalop and Potangeras, requiring a "four hour DUKW [amphibious transport] ride...".
 The memo goes on to state "...the use of DUKW is dangerous and will eventually lead to disaster.
 In addition considerable maintenance is required to keep the DUKW in an operating condition".

 A 1956 USCG survey indicated that the station consisted of a BOQ and office, galley and meeting area, laundry building, barracks, signal-power building, recreation building and a "jumbo Quonset".
 All of the buildings, with the exception of the signal-power, were Quonset structures.
-The report discusses the daily life and routine at the station as follows:General life on the station is relaxed and fairly routine.
+The report discusses the daily life and routine at the station as follows:

+General life on the station is relaxed and fairly routine.
 Life here can be boring, or very interesting, depending upon how much the individual desires to do.
 There are practically unlimited recreational facilities, but it is easy to neglect these and fall into a rather lethargic rut.
-The working hours...are 7AM to 1PM, six days a week.
-Afternoons and evenings are free...Loran watch standers average about four hours on watch, ten off...their off watch time is their own, and no daywork is expected from them.
+The working hours ... are 7 a.m. to 1 p.m., six days a week.
+Afternoons and evenings are free ...
+Loran watch standers average about four hours on watch, ten off ... their off watch time is their own, and no daywork is expected from them.
 The uniform to be worn is chosen for coolness and health with shorts and sandals permissible and the rule rather than the exception.
 Dress blues are not needed here at all.